Shopify/checkout-sheet-kit-swift/README.md

     // You can inspect and log the Erorr and stacktrace to identify the problem. case sdkError(underlying: Swift.Error)

-    // Issued when the provided checkout URL results in an error related to shop being on checkout.liquid.
+    // Issued when the provided checkout URL results in an error related to shop configuration.
-    // The SDK only supports stores migrated for extensibility. case checkoutLiquidNotMigrated(message: String)
+    // Note: The SDK only supports stores migrated for extensibility. case configurationError(message: String)

     // Unavailable error: checkout cannot be initiated or completed, e.g. due to network or server-side error
     // The provided message describes the error and may be logged and presented to the buyer.